 Virtual Caregiver Educational Workshops Offered

-Annapolis, MD (January 13, 2021) The Department of Aging and Disabilities is pleased to announce an up-coming virtual Caregiver Educational Workshops.
+Annapolis, MD (May 11, 2021) - The Department of Aging and Disabilities is pleased to announce two upcoming virtual Caregiver Educational Workshops.

-On February 10, 2021 at 2:00 pm, Mary Chaput, Family Caregiver Support Program Director, will facilitate the Virtual Dementia Live Program.
-This workshop is a high impact, dementia simulation experience that immerses participants into life with dementia, resulting in a deeper understanding of what it is like to live with cognitive impairment and sensory changes.
+On June 10, 2021, at 2:00 pm, Mary Chaput, Family Caregiver Support Program Director, will facilitate the Virtual Dementia Live Program.
+This workshop is a high-impact dementia simulation experience that immerses participants into life with dementia, resulting in a deeper understanding of what it is like to live with cognitive impairment and sensory changes.
 This workshop will be held via the Zoom platform.
 Space is limited.
-You can register for this workshop by calling 410-222-4339.
+You can register for this workshop by calling (410) 222-4339.

-The workshop is presented at no cost to the public by the National Family Caregiver Support Program of the Anne Arundel County Department of Aging and Disabilities.
+The workshops are presented at no cost to the public by the National Family Caregiver Support Program of the Anne Arundel County Department of Aging and Disabilities.